Strong Sparsification for 1-in-3-SAT via Polynomial Freiman-Ruzsa: Introduction

 In the present article we will be interested in sparsifying \emph{approximate} problems.
 When dealing with \NP-hard problems, there are two natural ways to relax the goal of exact solvability and turn to approximation: a quantitative one and a qualitative one.
-The first one seeks to maximize the number of satisfied constraints.
-A canonical example is the max-cut problem: Finding a cut of maximum size is \NP-hard, but a cut of size at least roughly 0.878 times the optimum can be efficiently found by the celebrated result of Goemans and Williamson~\cite{Goemans95:jacm}.
+The first one seeks to maximise the number of satisfied constraints.
+A canonical example is the max-cut problem: finding a cut of maximum size is \NP-hard, but a cut of size at least roughly 0.878 times the optimum can be efficiently found by the celebrated result of Goemans and Williamson~\cite{Goemans95:jacm}.
 The second goal seeks to satisfy all constraints but in a weaker form.
 Here are a few examples of such problems.
-Firstly, the approximate graph colouring problem, studied by Garey and Johnson in the 1970s~\cite{GJ76}: Given a $k$-colourable graph $G$, find an $\ell$-colouring of $G$ for some $\ell \geq k$.
+Firstly, the approximate graph colouring problem, studied by Garey and Johnson in the 1970s~\cite{GJ76}: given a $k$-colourable graph $G$, find an $\ell$-colouring of $G$ for some $\ell \geq k$.
 Secondly, finding a satisfying assignment to a $k$-SAT instance that is promised to admit an assignment satisfying at least $\lceil k/2\rceil$ literals in each clause --- a problem coined $(2+\epsilon)$-SAT by Austrin, Guruswami and H{\aa}stad~\cite{AGH17}.
 Finally, given a satisfiable instance of (monotone) 1-in-3-SAT, find a satisfying not-all-equal assignment~\cite{BG21}.
 The former, quantitative notion of approximation has led to many breakthroughs in the last three decades, including the Probabilistically Checkable Proof (PCP) theorem~\cite{Arora98:jacm-probabilistic,Arora98:jacm-proof,Dinur07:jacm}.
-The latter, qualitative notion has been investigated systematically only very recently under the name of \emph{Promise Constraint Satisfaction Problems} (PCSPs)~\cite{BG21,BBKO21}.
-Unfortunately, traditional notions of sparsification, involving removing constraints, fail when applied to qualitative approximation.
+The latter, qualitative notion has been investigated systematically only very recently under the name of \emph{Promise Constraint Satisfaction Problems} (PCSPs)~\cite{AGH17,BG21,BBKO21}.
+Unfortunately, traditional notions of sparsification, involving removing constraints, fail when applied to qualitative approximation.\footnote{Although recent work on the so-called \emph{conditional non-redundancy}~\cite{Brakensiek25:stoc,DBLP:journals/corr/abs-2507-07942} may offer some new techniques here.}

 To illustrate that, consider the following naive procedure for graph 2-colouring: given an $n$-vertex instance graph~$G$, if $G$ \emph{is} bipartite then return a spanning forest of $G$; if $G$ is \emph{not} bipartite then return one of the odd cycles in $G$.
 This simple algorithm is essentially the best possible: it outputs an instance $G'$ with at most $n$ edges, whose set of 2-colourings is exactly the same as that of $G$.
 However, the above approach breaks down for approximate solutions: there are 3-colourings of $G'$ that are not 3-colourings of $G$ (see \Cref{fig:1}).